96B LIBERICA PROJECT

 Almost 10 years in the game has taught us one thing: never rest on your laurels.

-2025 marks the year in which we ramped up our production by three fold, by investing in new machinery for coffee sorting, drying equipment, and fermentation tools and protocols.
+2025 marks the year in which we ramped up our production by threefold, by investing in new machinery for coffee sorting, drying equipment, and fermentation tools and protocols.

-Along with the tried-and-true anaerobic natural and black honey, we are scaling up our white honey and washed Liberica, while minimising water use and paying close attention to organic waste.
+Along with the tried-and-true anaerobic natural and black honey, we are scaling up our white honey and washed lots, while minimising water use and paying close attention to organic waste.
 Our experimentation continues with competition-worthy micro lots using champagne yeast, pichia-LAB fermentants, mosto, and wild yeast.

 We pay close attention to the drying, curing, and conditioning stages—steps often under-appreciated by coffee consumers but of utmost importance to the coffee's longevity and consistency.
-By honing our sequential drying methods and monitoring the dark room conditioning environment, 2025 Liberica crop promises to be clean, consistent, with an excellent shelf-life.
+By honing our sequential drying methods and monitoring the dark room conditioning environment, 2025 crop promises to be clean, consistent, with an excellent shelf-life.

 Our team builds a stronger than ever bond with our partner farmers in Quang Tri.
 Frequent visits, daily communication, timely payment, constant feedbacks, while sound unsexy, form the backbone of 96B Liberica Project.
 Respecting the land and the environment, working and innovating within the constraints of the farm, remain our modus operandi, setting the parameters for our present and future practice.